Do you have ADHD — or suspect you might?

 What does an ADHD coaching session with you look like?

-We start with a free 20-minute phone call to make sure my services are a good fit for you.
-If you feel good about our chat, you can book a 50-minute initial assessment session to explore what's going on with you and your goals for our time together.
+We start with a free 30-minute phone call to make sure my services are a good fit for you.
+If you feel good about our chat, you can book a 1-hour initial assessment session to explore what's going on with you and your goals for our time together.
 Then we’ll book you in for a follow-up session and go from there.

 How long are your sessions?